opf/openproject/docs/release-notes/12-5-0/README.md

 ## Advanced search for work package attachment or content for the Community

 With OpenProject 12.5, we are happy to announce that another Enterprise add-on was released for the free-of-charge Community version.
-The advanced filters enable not only fulltext search but also to [filter and search for work packages attachments and content of the attachments](../user-guide/work-packages/work-package-table-configuration#filter-for-attachment-file-name-and-content).
+The advanced filters enable not only full text search but also to [filter and search for work packages attachments and content of the attachments](../user-guide/work-packages/work-package-table-configuration#filter-for-attachment-file-name-and-content).

 ![openproject-search-work-package-attachments](openproject-search-work-package-attachments.png)